 Who is a UX designer?

-What fundamental task does a UX designer solve?
+What fundamental problem does a UX designer solve?

-The key task of a UX designer is to find a balance between business interests and the real needs of users.
-On one hand, the product must align with the strategic goals of the company (i.e., be profitable), and on the other hand, it must provide practical value, helping the user solve specific tasks quickly and easily.
+The key task of a UX designer is to find a balance between the interests of the business and the real needs of users.
+On one hand, the product must align with the strategic goals of the company (i.e., be profitable), while on the other hand, it should provide practical value, helping the user solve specific tasks quickly and easily.

-Why a UX designer should be able and love to communicate?
+Why a UX designer must be able to and love to communicate?

 You will have to communicate a lot.
-There are exceptions, but in most cases, 25–50% of the time is spent on "pulling" information from various responsible persons and assembling it into a single puzzle.
+There are exceptions, but in most cases, 25–50% of the time is spent precisely on “extracting” information from various responsible persons and assembling it into a single puzzle.
 Let's take a closer look at why communication is so important:

 - Working with the team and stakeholders.
 The UX designer does not work in a vacuum: they constantly interact with managers, developers, clients, and sometimes even investors.

 - Defending ideas.
-To gain team support for proposed design solutions, it is necessary to clearly explain their value and usefulness, to “sell” your own idea.
+To gain team support for proposed design solutions, it is essential to clearly explain their value and usefulness, to "sell" one's own idea.

 What is design thinking or the design process?

 Design process is a structured approach to creating a new product or improving an existing one.
 Its goal is to find an effective, convenient, and user-oriented solution.
-There are many variations of the design process, but they all rely on sequential steps: research, define the problem, generate ideas, create prototypes, and test to identify the best solution.
+There are many variations of the design process, but they all rely on sequential steps: explore, define the problem, generate ideas, create prototypes, and test to find the best solution.

-Often, the designer returns to previous stages and goes through some steps again.
-For example, testing revealed that the prototype is unclear to users and they cannot solve their problem with its help.
-In this case, we can go back two stages to ideate, taking into account the identified problem.
+Often the designer returns to previous stages and goes through some steps again.
+For example, during testing, it became clear that the prototype is unclear to users and they cannot solve their problem with its help.
+In this case, we can go back two stages to the ideate phase, taking into account the identified problem.

-I want to draw attention to the fact that such multi-stage design processes, which we are going to consider, relate to complex products and problems that are not known how to solve at the initial stages.
-Returning to examples of relatively simple tasks, this does not apply to the design of landing pages or simple online stores.
-After all, everything is clear there.
-Therefore, this work is done by web designers.
-Moreover, this does not apply to the creation of banners or brochures.
+I want to draw attention to the fact that such multi-stage design processes, which we are going to consider now, relate to complex products and problems that are unknown how to solve in the initial stages.
+Returning to examples of relatively simple tasks, this does not apply to landing page design or a simple online store.
+After all, everything is already clear there.
+That is why this work is done by web designers.
+Moreover, this does not pertain to creating banners or brochures.
 This is done by graphic designers.
-And we, future UX designers, do not create anything just to make it look good (although that is important too); we design and solve complex problems.
+And we are future UX designers, and we do not draw just for the sake of making things look nice (even though that is important too); we design and solve complex problems.

-Design activities or design research – is a set of practices, methods, techniques, and tools that assist the designer at various stages of the design process: from in-depth exploration of user needs and behavior to idea generation, prototyping, and testing.
-These can be simple techniques (sketching, paper sketches, or short interviews) as well as specialized digital platforms (Figma, Axure, etc.).
+Design activities or design research – are a set of practices, methods, techniques, and tools that assist the designer at various stages of the design process: from in-depth study of user needs and behaviors to idea generation, prototyping, and testing.
+These can be simple techniques (sketching, drawings on paper, or short interviews) as well as specialized digital platforms (Figma, Axure, etc.).
 The main thing is that all of them are aimed at a deeper understanding of the problem and creating an effective solution.

-In order for you, as a designer, to know what kind of interface to create (what screens, input fields, buttons, and other elements), you need to research what tasks the user is solving, in what context they are acting, and what specific needs or constraints they have.
-Here’s an example: how can you design an interface for ordering a car (a configurator) if you don’t know how it works and what options exist when ordering a vehicle?
-This is where the activities from the first stage of the design process will come in handy.
+For you, as a designer, to know what interface to create (which screens, input fields, buttons, other elements), you need to research what tasks the user is solving, in what context they are acting, and what specific needs or constraints they have.
+Here’s an example: how can you design an interface for ordering a car (configurator) if you don’t know how it works and what options exist when ordering a car?
+This is where the activities from the first stage of the design process come in handy.

 Next, it will be very interesting because for each stage I will provide you with examples of how a specific activity can be applied and what results it can yield.
-Remember that depending on the project, some stages may be skipped, and some activities may be too costly or take too much time, making them impractical to apply.
-We will discuss planning your own design process at the end of this lesson.
+Remember that depending on the project, some stages may be skipped, and some activities may be too expensive or take too much time, making them impractical to implement.
+We will talk about planning your own design process at the end of this lesson.

 Stage 1 (Observe or Empathize).
 Observation or empathy.
-How to understand what the user is experiencing?
+How to understand what the user experiences?

 Domain Research

 What is it?
 Studying the specifics of the relevant market sector (finance, medicine, manufacturing, etc.): terminology, competitor analysis, trends, and so on.
-This includes googling unfamiliar terms, researching product documentation, seeking user reviews, and studying the subject to thoroughly understand why and how everything works.
+This includes googling unfamiliar terms, researching product documentation, looking for user reviews, studying the subject to fully understand why and how everything works.

 When is it applied?
-When the designer does not understand the subject area and needs to figure out the details.
-For example, you are developing a web application for tracking your own investment portfolio.
-You need to understand what classes of assets exist, how they interact with each other, and how they affect risks and returns.
+When the designer does not understand the subject area and needs to delve into the details.
+For example, you are developing a web application for managing your own investment portfolio.
+You need to understand what types of asset classes exist, how they interact with each other, and how they affect risks and returns.
 Master financial metrics: ROI, IRR, P/E, dividend yield.
 And this is just a small part of the knowledge required in this field.
-Information can be sought both in search engines and in financial books, on forums, with competitors (similar existing products), etc.
+You can search for information in search engines, as well as in financial books, forums, competitors (similar existing products), etc.

 Result.
 A deep understanding of the context in which the product will exist.
 It allows you to communicate with specialists in this field (clients, developers, users).